bunzela/FieldTools/README.md

 ---

 > [!NOTE]
-> Fields are either calcualted at an atom or along a bond (defined by the **target** file).
+> Fields are either calcualted at an atom or along a bond (defined by the **target** file). <br />
->
-> To define a target, use amber selection masks.
+> To define a target, use amber selection masks. <br />
->
 > Several targets can be calculated in parallel, by adding additional lines to the **target** file

 > [!WARNING]
-> FieldTools calculates the fields from the exact location of all atoms in the system without considering periodicity.
+> FieldTools calculates the fields from the exact location of all atoms in the system without considering periodicity. <br />
->
 > Trajectories must thus be imaged!

 ### Requirements